 To maximize their benefit, the how-to articles linked in the previous section likely need to tie into existing processes at your organization or become new standard processes.
 These processes commonly impact success with this use case:

 - Security and Identity access management

-This use case is also included in the Splunk Security Essentials app, which provides more information about how to implement the use case successfully in your IT maturity journey.
+This use case is also included in the Splunk Security Essentials app, which provides more information about how to implement the use case successfully in your security maturity journey.
 In addition, these Splunk resources might help you understand and implement this use case:

 How to assess your results